FC Ufa

-FC Ufa (ФК «Уфа», Өфө футбол клубы) is a Russian football club based in Ufa that will play in the second-tier Russian First League in the 2022–23 season.
+FC Ufa (ФК «Уфа», Өфө футбол клубы) is a Russian football club based in Ufa that plays in the Russian First League.

 History

 During the summer of 2010, Rustem Khamitov, the second President of the Republic of Bashkortostan, began considering the establishment of a football club with the intention to represent the city of Ufa and also the Republic in the Russian Premier League.

 On 23 December 2010, FC Ufa was formed on the base of FC Bashinformsvyaz-Dynamo Ufa, which then plied their trade in the Russian Professional Football League, the third tier of the Russian football league system.
 The head coaching position of the team was first assigned to Andrei Kanchelskis, who was tasked with leading the club to the Russian First Division.
+The club also inherited Dynamo Stadium from the former team.
+The name of the club was at first decided in a contest with "Sarmat", named after the ancient Sarmatians were considered, but a name that would more clearly emphasize the status and geographical location, "Ufa" after the city was selected.

 First season

 The first official match of the club was against FC Syzran-2003 in the second round of the Russian Cup, which after extra time Ufa lost on penalties.

 Ufa made their debut in the Russian league system on 24 April 2011 with a home match against FC Tyumen.
 Ufa ran out winners, 3–1, with Konstantin Ionov scoring a hat-trick for the hosts.

 Ufa continued to build on their initial success to the extent that, coming to the end of the season, they were equal with Neftekhimik Nizhnekamsk at the top of the table with 86 points.
 However, Ufa's loss away to Nefthekhimik following the draw at Dynamo Stadium meant that Neftekhimik Nizhnekamsk had a better head-to-head record; Ufa had to postpone promotion to the Russian First Division for another year.

 However, Dynamo Bryansk's failure to meet the licensing requirements for the 2012–13 Russian First Division opened up a slot in the said division, which Ufa took, enabling their promotion from the Second Division into the First Division.